 On July 29th, 2013 I was back from my wonderful Greer vacation.
 I hadn't driven in Phoenix much really or to work for that matter in 10 days.
 I was out of my routine and it felt weird driving in the hole as opposed to highways lined by mixed conifer forests and high elevation rivers and meadows.
 Mentally I went from a high to a low.
 I was missing the White Mountains and wasn't so happy to be back in Phoenix.
 I wanted to get back up into the mountains soon whether it being Flagstaff, Prescott, or Mount Ord.
 Little did I know, I would make my own situation worse and even those places would have to be on hold.

 I was looking for a new high to be on as I was on my way to work.
 I just pulled out of my apartment complex and continued shortly east on Northern to start my drive.
 Kari Jobe was then on my iPod.
-Kari Jobe is an awesome singer and she is also extremely good looking.
-She had my attention, and the road didn't.
-And Kari is the definition of beautiful: "having beauty; possessing qualities that give great pleasure or satisfaction to see, hear, think about, etc.; delighting the senses or mind".
-She was looking quite nice on my iPod until I looked up and realized a car was closer in front of me.
+Kari Jobe is an awesome singer.
+The concert video had my attention, and the road didn't.
 Well, I didn't have time to stop right and I managed to break somewhat before I smashed by truck into someone's rear.
 I knew I was screwed...

 Tommy, your just an idiot.